Frequently Asked Questions

 Municipalization is the process of operating a local city-run electric utility.
 If completed, Xcel Energy would no longer be the electric utility for customers in the city; the City of Boulder would provide electric service to its customers.

-Building on years as a community concerned with environmental issues, the people of Boulder determined that forming a local utility could provide an opportunity to decarbonize their energy source, increase citizen participation in democratic decision-making regarding their use of electricity, and decentralize their energy source through expanded distributed generation.
-The city envisions meeting its citizens’ needs by supplying clean energy through a utility of the future – one that is responsive to local conditions, resilient in the face of natural disasters, and as innovative as a community full of start-ups, scientists and educators could desire.
+Building on years as a community concerned with environmental issues, the people of Boulder determined that forming a local utility could provide an opportunity to decarbonize their energy source, increase resident participation in democratic decision-making regarding their use of electricity, and decentralize their energy source through expanded distributed generation.
+The city envisions meeting its residents’ needs by supplying clean energy through a utility of the future – one that is responsive to local conditions, resilient in the face of natural disasters, and as innovative as a community full of start-ups, scientists and educators could desire.

 No. The city's municipalization effort is only seeking to create a local electric utility.
 If completed the city would become the elctric provider, but Xcel would remain the natural gas utility for Boulder.